Alliance for Open Media

-The Alliance for Open Media (AOMedia) is a non-profit industry consortium that develops open, royalty-free technology for multimedia delivery headquartered in Wakefield, Massachusetts.
-It uses the ideas and principles of open web standard development to create video standards that can serve as royalty-free alternatives to the hitherto dominant standards of the Moving Picture Experts Group (MPEG) and its related business model of exploiting intellectual property through patent royalties associated with patent and licensing complications and fees.
+The Alliance for Open Media (AOMedia) is a non-profit industry consortium headquartered in Wakefield, Massachusetts, and formed to develop open, royalty-free technology for multimedia delivery.
+It uses the ideas and principles of open web standard development to create video standards that can serve as alternatives to the hitherto dominant standards of the Moving Picture Experts Group (MPEG).

-Its first project was to develop AV1, a new open video codec and format, as a successor to VP9 and a royalty-free alternative to HEVC.
+Its first project was to develop AV1, a new open video codec and format, as a successor to VP9 and an alternative to HEVC.
 AV1 uses elements from Daala, Thor, and VP10, three preceding open video codecs.

-The governing members of the Alliance for Open Media are Amazon, Apple, ARM, Cisco, Facebook, Google, Huawei, Intel, Microsoft, Mozilla, Netflix, Nvidia, Samsung Electronics and Tencent.
+The governing members of the Alliance for Open Media are Amazon, Apple, ARM, Cisco, Google, Huawei, Intel, Meta Platforms, Microsoft, Mozilla, Netflix, Nvidia, Samsung Electronics and Tencent.

 History

 Some collaboration and work that would later be merged into AV1 predates the official launch of the Alliance.

-Following the successful standardization of an audio standard in the Internet Engineering Task Force (IETF) in 2012, a working group for the standardization of a royalty-free video format began to form under the lead of members of the Xiph.org Foundation, who had begun working on their experimental video format Daala back in 2010.

-In May 2015, the Internet Video Codec working group (NetVC) of the IETF was officially started and presented with coding techniques from Xiph's/Mozilla's Daala.
+Following the successful standardization of an audio standard in the Internet Engineering Task Force (IETF) in 2012, a working group for the standardization of a royalty-free video format began to form under the lead of members of the Xiph.Org Foundation, who had begun working on their experimental video format Daala back in 2010.
+In May 2015, the Internet Video Codec working group (NetVC) of the IETF was officially started and presented with coding techniques from Daala.
 Cisco Systems joined forces and offered their own prototype format Thor to the working group on July 22.

-The lack of a suitable video format for inclusion in the World Wide Web Consortium (W3C)'s HTML5 specification and the failed negotiations for one mandatory video format for WebRTC showed the need for a competitive, open video standard.
+The lack of a suitable video format for inclusion in the specification of HTML video by the World Wide Web Consortium (W3C) and the failed negotiations for one mandatory video format for WebRTC showed the need for a competitive, open video standard.

 The emergence of a second patent pool for HEVC (HEVC Advance) in spring 2015 provided motivation for investments in an alternative video format and grew support for the Alliance, mainly due to the uncertainty regarding royalties for MPEG's next-generation video format, HEVC.

-On September 1, 2015, the Alliance for Open Media was announced with the goal of developing a royalty free video format as an alternative to licensed formats such as H.264 and HEVC.
+On September 1, 2015, the Alliance for Open Media was announced with the goal of developing a royalty-free video format as an alternative to licensed formats such as H.264 and HEVC.
 The founding members are Amazon, Cisco, Google, Intel, Microsoft, Mozilla, and Netflix.
 The plan was to release the video format by 2017.

 The alliance saw expansion of its member list since inception.
 On April 5, 2016, the Alliance for Open Media announced that AMD, ARM, and Nvidia had joined, and Adobe, Ateme, Ittiam and Vidyo joined in the months following.
 On November 13, 2017, Facebook later joined as a governing member.
 In January 2018 the alliance's website was quietly updated to add Apple as a governing member of the alliance.
 On April 3, 2019, Samsung Electronics joined as a governing member.
 October 1, 2019, Tencent joined as a governing member.